vmware-tanzu/velero/design/cli-install-changes.md

       remove                                    Remove a plugin [NAME | IMAGE]

       set
-        --secret-file string                    file containing credentials for plugin provider.
+        --secret-file string                    PATH file containing credentials for plugin provider.
 If not specified, set --no-secret must be used for confirmation.
 Optional (MOVED FROM install).
 [NOTE]: we currently only support a single secret per provider
         --no-secret                             flag indicating if a secret should be created.
 Must be used as confirmation if create --secret-file is not provided.
 Optional.
 (MOVED FROM install)
         --sa-annotations mapStringString        annotations to add to the Velero ServiceAccount for GKE.
 Add iam.gke.io/gcp-service-account=[GSA_NAME]@[PROJECT_NAME].iam.gserviceaccount.com for workload identity.
 Optional.
 Format is key1=value1,key2=value2
+        --cacert-file string                    PATH file containing the certificate for the S3 location
 ```

 #### Example